About

 Funding

-This project has been made possible in part by a major grant from the NEH Office of Digital Humanities.
+This project is made possible by grants from the NEH Office of Digital Humanities (Awards #HAA-258717-18 and #HAA-300527-24).
 Any views, findings, conclusions, or recommendations expressed through this database or on this website do not necessarily represent those of the National Endowment for the Humanities.

-Additional support has been provided by the Department of English, the College of Humanities and Social Sciences, and the Office of Research at Utah State University, as well as the College of Arts and Sciences at the University of Oregon.
+Development work and hosting between 2018 and 2020 were supported by the Department of English, the College of Humanities and Social Sciences, and the Office of Research at Utah State University.

 Team